 Lao Tzu’s Philosophy

-Tao Te Ching reflects the essence of Lao Tzu’s philosophy.
-It also offers succinct and comforting Lao Tzu quotes that encourage us to think deeply about the inner aspects of our lives.
+Tao Te Ching reflects the essence of Lao Tzu’s philosophy and also offers succinct and comforting quotes that encourage us to think deeply about the inner aspects of our lives.

 There is a focus on two things: the individual and nature, and how the two should be in harmony with one another.
 Fulfilment and value come from acceptance and appreciation of the natural order of things.
 This is what we should learn to follow and take inspiration from.